 - White all-purpose flour —> swap with —> Oat flour, almond flour, or brown rice flour

-- White or brown sugar —> swap with —> coconut palm sugar
+- White granulated sugar or light brown sugar —> swap with —> coconut palm sugar

-- Butter —> swap with —> applesauce, mashed banana, or coconut oil
+- Unsalted butter—> swap with —> applesauce, mashed banana, or coconut oil

 For these swaps, use the equal amount of each called for in the less-healthy recipe or version.